 Brazilian foreign policy on human rights defends a universal and non-politicized approach.
 In a transparent and constructive manner, the country´s foreign policy promotes human rights in a non-selective way, based on our constitutional principles.

 The Brazilian Federal Constitution establishes the prevalence of human rights as one of the principles that underpin the country’s international relations, establishing that rights recognized in international treaties are also recognized as fundamental rights and guarantees in addition to those already laid down in the constitutional text.

 Foreign policy on human rights in the multilateral fora

-Composed of 47 member States, the UNHRC is responsible for strengthening the promotion and protection of human rights throughout the world.
+Composed of 47 member States, the HRC is responsible for strengthening the promotion and protection of human rights throughout the world.
 It was created by the United Nations General Assembly in 2006 and it carries out, among other initiatives, the Universal Periodic Review, which assesses human rights situations in all United Nations Member States.